Garbius/SEAnalogWheels/readme.md

 ## Installation

-* Download the plugin from the [Releases](https://github.com/Garbius/SEAnalogWheels/releases) section or build it from source
-* Drop the dll files into your `common\SpaceEngineers\Bin64` folder
-  * `SEAnalogWheels.dll`
-  * `0Harmony.dll`
-* Add `-plugin SEAnalogWheels.dll` to your Space Engineers launch options, which can be found by opening Space Engineers properties in your Steam Library and hitting the _"SET LAUNCH OPTIONS..."_ button
+Install the custom game launcher from the [Github repository](https://github.com/sepluginloader/SpaceEngineersLauncher).
+Instructions are at the bottom of the page.
+It will automatically install [Plugin Loader](https://github.com/sepluginloader/PluginLoader).
+Start the game using the launcher and open the Plugins window from the main menu.
+Click the little plus sign in the bottom right corner of the Plugins column and find this plugin in the list and enable it.
+The game must be restarted before it can be used.

 ## Support

-I can be found on the Wooting and KeenSWH Discord servers.
+I can be found in the KeenSWH and Plugin Loader Discord servers.
 Please provide the log file located in `%APPDATA%\SpaceEngineers\SpaceEngineers_xxxxxxxx_xxxxxxxxx.log` as it often contains information crucial to solving your problem.
 If it looks more like a bug, please open an issue on the GitHub page or create a pull request if you can fix it on your own.

-## Build it yourself

-To build this project, you need to reference the following assemblies from your `common\SpaceEngineers\Bin64` folder:
-* `HavokWrapper`
-* `Sandbox.Game`
-* `VRage`
-* `VRage.Game`
-* `VRage.Library`
-* `VRage.Math`

-You will also need [WootingAnalogSDK.NET](https://www.nuget.org/packages/WootingAnalogSDK.NET/) in your project because that's what this is all about, and [Harmony](https://www.nuget.org/packages/lib.harmony) to build the more recent versions.